yurt-page/Awesome-Cryptography-GUI/README.md

 It has a builtin facility to convert files between PEM & DER (binary encoded) formats, it's able to also split a PFX file (PKCS12) into two separate PEM & CRT files.
 Finally it's able to combine a PEM or DER private key & a certificate into one PKCS12 (PFX) file.

+And lastly, this utility is written in C# and cans be installed with the Chocolatey package manager.

 ### SignFiles.com Signer Tools
 ![Paid and Proprietary software.](https://img.shields.io/badge/Paid-Proprietary-red) [![Visit the Homepage.](https://img.shields.io/badge/Homepage-blue)](https://www.signfiles.com/signature-software/)